Find Affordable College Courses

 3 Yearly Graduations

 The 12th most popular school in the country for educational evaluation and research majors who are seeking their master's degree is University of Puerto Rico - Rio Piedras.
-Roughly 13,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $3,690 per year.
-For the 2020-2021 academic year, 3 master's degrees were handed out to educational evaluation and research majors at UPR Rio Piedras.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+The average in-state tuition for full-time undergraduates is $5,024 per year, while in-state graduate students, on average, pay $3,870 per year.
+During the most recent year for which we have data, 3 people received their master's degree in educational evaluation and research from UPR Rio Piedras.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #14